xmaihh/CSVFilter/README.md

 # Executables

-Make sure you have the `Requirements` installed, and then install PyInstaller from PyPI:
+Make sure you have the `Requirements` installed, and then:

 ```
 pip install -U pyinstaller